 Holding a meeting after each absence will demonstrate to employees that their absences are being monitored, that their manager is spotting specific trends, and that disciplinary action may be taken against them.

 6. Reiterate your expectations and set targets for improvement

 Repeated short-term sickness absence can be incredibly disruptive.
 Your sickness absence policy should therefore set clear trigger points for unacceptable levels of short and frequent sickness absence.

 There are two main ways to do this:

-- trigger the procedure where an employee’s absence reaches a set ‘Bradford factor’ score.
-This means that more weight is given to the number of absences instead of the duration, so a high number of short absences will score much higher than fewer long absences.
+- Trigger the procedure where an employee’s absence reaches a set ‘Bradford factor’ score.
+This means that more weight is given to the number of absences instead of the duration, so a high number of short absences will score much higher than fewer longer absences.

 You will also need to determine what will happen once those triggers have been met.
-Will they receive an informal caution at first?
+Will the employee receive an informal caution at first?
 Will repeated absences lead to formal warnings?
 Will they face dismissal for serious and unacceptable absences?